drteeth/attend-elixir-talk/slides.md

 ???

 We can leave the write side for now and see how we get data out of the system.
 Queries are handled by the read side.
-The read side is a series of what is called projections of the events into an cohesive whole that we can query on.
+The read side is a series of what is called projections of the events into an cohesive whole that we can query against.

 ---

 # Show me the roster for a Team

-* For every read, we'd have to replay all of the events
-* Instead, maintain a view of the roster based on the events as they come through
+* Maintain a view of the roster based on the events as they come through
 * Much like a materialized view
 * Called Projections but are a specialization of an Event Handler